mathiasertl/django-ca/docs/source/settings.rst

    <https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-SECRET_KEY>`_.
 The setting is only used if
    no ``SECRET_KEY`` is defined.

-   If you use Docker/docker-compose, the file is automatically generated with a random value on first startup.
+   If you use Docker/Docker Compose, the file is automatically generated with a random value on first startup.
    You only have to use this setting if you want to specify a custom value for some reason.
-If you use docker-compose, you should make sure that ``frontend`` and ``backend`` container have access to the same file.
+If you use Docker Compose, you should make sure that ``frontend`` and ``backend`` container have access to the same file.

 .. _settings-global-environment-variables: